gkubed/gkubed.github.io/_posts/2022-04-19-the-scion-fr-s-chronicles-part-i-early-ownership.markdown

 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/1431817994656-1400.jpg" title="" caption="The very first picture I took of my FR-S before I bought it - my first car!" %}

 And that's how I came home with my 2015 Scion FR-S in Ultramarine (E8H).
 Technically, my dad drove it home since I hardly knew how to drive a manual.
 Prior to this, my only experience driving manual was poking around in a parking lot with my friend Andrew's 5 speed Mazda Protegé.
-I learned on the FR-S pretty quickly, as it's a very forgiving car to learn in.
+I learned on the FR-S pretty quickly as it's a very forgiving car to learn in.

 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/1431818349297-1400.jpg" title="" caption="Despite not having driven manual in a couple decades, dad knocked it out of the park and looked great doing it" %}